MatthewLane412/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

 #### Summarization of my interpretation and findings for the t-test results
-- Whole sample size has a p-value above .06, resulting in an inability to reject the null hypothisis
+- Whole sample size has a p-value above .06, resulting in an inability to reject the null hypothesis
-- Lot 1 - The null hypthisis has a p-value above .06, resulting in an inability to reject the null hypothisis
+- Lot 1 - The null hypothesis has a p-value above .06, resulting in an inability to reject the null hypothesis
-- Lot 2 - The null hypthisis has a p-value above .06, resulting in an inability to reject the null hypothisis
+- Lot 2 - The null hypothesis has a p-value above .06, resulting in an inability to reject the null hypothesis
-- Lot 3 - The null hypothisis is rejected with a p-value under .05
+- Lot 3 - The null hypothesis is rejected with a p-value under .05

 ![Lot_Summary](/Images/Deliverable_3_t.test_question_1.PNG)